 Try interval training at home

 If you’re planning on starting an HIIT workout schedule, do note that there are some precautions to take:

-Some exercises like burpees (read what are burpees) may not be advisable for people with certain health conditions.
+Some exercises like burpees may not be advisable for people with certain health conditions.
 If you are pregnant, have blood pressure, vertigo, asthma, cardiac problems, or have any kind of chronic back or muscle pains, do check with your doctor before starting a new exercise regimen.

-An HIIT workout can be quite intense and exhausting.
-If you’re just starting off, aim for short workouts so you can level up slowly.
+A HIIT workout can be quite intense and exhausting.
+If you’re just starting, aim for short workouts so you can level up slowly.

-It is very important that you warm up adequately before a work-out and cool down/stretch afterwards.
-If you’re doing an HIIT workout at home using YouTube, the instructor may have a separate video for warm-ups and cool-downs.
-Check before you begin so you can queue a list of videos to work out to.
+It is very important that you warm up adequately before a workout and cool down/stretch afterwards.
+If you’re doing a HIIT workout at home using YouTube, the instructor may have a separate video for warm-ups and cool-downs.
+Check before you begin so you can queue a list of videos to work out.

 Here are some suggestions to try HIIT workouts wherever you like to exercise:

 If you like running, cycling or swimming, plan to go as fast as you can for 20 seconds and immediately slow down for 15 seconds.
 As you get better at this, you can move up to longer durations of fast exercise.

 If you prefer bodyweight exercises, there are plenty of YouTube channels with great workouts for all kinds of schedules.
 Whether you have 10 minutes or 60 minutes to spare, you’ll find something there.